plancomps/CBS-beta/CBS-beta/Guide/Browsing.md

 Language definitions
 --------------------

-See the [CBS of IMP] for illustration of the following points.
+__See the [CBS of IMP] for illustration of the following points.__

 - Each file of the definition of a language `L` starts with the line *`Language "L"`*.
 Splitting a language definition across multiple files (within the same project) does not affect its well-formedness.

-- When a language definition is split into numbered sections, links to them may be listed between brackets `[...]` to provide a table of contents.
+- Language definitions can be split into numbered sections.
+A section number is written `#N`, where `N` can be a series of numbers or (single) letters, separated by dots.
+Section numbers are hyperlinks in a table of contents, which is written `[...]`.

 - *`Syntax`* introduces one or more grammar productions for the abstract (context-free) syntax of the language, together with meta-variables